News & Events

 Dear clients, candidates and contractors, We at the Harvey Nash Group have never been more ready to support you.

-Held at International Towers Sydney, our annual CIO event welcomed more than 100 CIOs and technology leaders to hear the results of the 2019 Harvey Nash / KPMG CIO Survey.
+Our annual CIO event welcomed more than 100 technology leaders to hear the results of the 2019 Harvey Nash / KPMG CIO Survey.

 A board that does not function is a recipe for scandal.
-Following high-profile data breaches and technology failures from household names such as British Airways and Facebook, public trust of business is low and customers, investors, workers and society are demanding better.
+Following high-profile data breaches and technology failures public trust of business is low.

 On this day thirty years ago, Harvey Nash was born.
-During those three decades we have grown from a small single office in central London, to one of the most successful talent companies in the world, with multiple offices and leading brands stretching across four continents.
+During this time we have grown into one of the most successful talent companies in the world.

 If you would like us to contact you with more information on what we do and what we can offer, please let us know.Contact us